petrozavodsky/kint_debugger_wordpress/README.md

 ### What else does Kint provide to help me debug?

-- As you can see the [screenshot 1](http://wordpress.org/extend/plugins/kint_debugger_master/screenshots/), besides the handy UI, it also provides you with a full call stack.
+As you can see the [screenshot 1](http://wordpress.org/extend/plugins/kint_debugger_master/screenshots/), besides the handy UI, it also provides you with a full call stack.
 Click on the text below the UI to expand it out.

-= I have called the debug functions, but I can't find the output! =
+###I have called the debug functions, but I can't find the output!###
 * If you have the Debug Bar plugin installed, all of your debug results will be displayed under the "Kint Debugger" sub panel.

 - If you have a feature request or question, please use the [Kint Debugger support forum](http://wordpress.org/tags/kint-debugger).